 Nuclear waste is recyclable.
-Once Uranium fuel is used in a reactor, it can be treated and put into another reactor as fuel.
-This cycle can be repeated several times.
-Once all the energy is finally extracted from the fuel, the waste that is left over decays to harmlessness within a few hundred years, rather than a million years as with standard nuclear waste.
+Once reactor fuel (uranium or thorium) is used in a reactor, it can be treated and put into another reactor as fuel.
+In fact, typical reactors only extract a few percent of the energy in their fuel.
+You could power the entire US electricity grid off of the energy in nuclear waste for almost 100 years (details).
+If you recycle the waste, the final waste that is left over decays to harmlessness within a few hundred years, rather than a million years as with standard (unrecycled) nuclear waste.
 This page explains how this interesting process is possible.

 Before you go on, recall that Uranium exists in nature as 2 isotopes: the less common U-235, and the more common U-238.
 Conventional reactors mainly split U-235 to produce power, and the U-238 is often considered useless.
 When a standard reactor runs low on U-235, it must be refueled, even though there is a lot of U-238 still in there.

 A common type of nuclear reaction is called beta-decay.
 When a nucleus has more neutrons than it would like to have, it often beta-decays by breaking a neutron into a proton and an electron.
 The electron (called a beta-particle in this case, since it originated in the nucleus) flies off into nature, and the main result seen in the nucleus is a neutron converting to a proton (see figure).

 When U-238 absorbs a neutron in a nuclear reactor, it becomes U-239, which is just the isotope of Uranium with one extra neutron than U-238.
 This beta-decays quickly and becomes Np-239.
 Then, the Np-239 beta-decays again to become Pu-239, which is a fissile isotope that can power nuclear reactors.